jan-glx/dpiSwitch/README.md

 [![AppVeyor](https://img.shields.io/appveyor/ci/jan-glx/dpiswitch.svg)](https://ci.appveyor.com/project/jan-glx/dpiswitch)
 [![Github All Releases](https://img.shields.io/github/downloads/jan-glx/dpiswitch/total.svg)](https://github.com/jan-glx/dpiSwitch/releases/latest)

 dpiSwitcher is a minimalistic tool with no user interface.
-It *automatically* sets the DPI scaling of the internal monitor whenever an external display is connected (/disconnected) to the setting used the last time that monitor was disconnected (/connected).
-Settings are rembered in the windows registry (HKCU/software/dpiSwitchr) .
+It automatically adjusts the DPI scaling of the internal monitor whenever a first external display is connected, or the last external display is disconnected.
+The tool uses the settings from the last time the respective other event occurred.
+These settings are stored in the Windows registry (HKCU/software/dpiSwitchr).

 ## Usage:
-Place  [`dpiSwitcher.exe`](/releases/latest/download/dpiSwitcher.exe) in the `shell:startup` folder to launch it automatically upon login.
-Alternatively, you can start it manually (e.g. with a double-click) for a single session.
-In case you want to terminate the tool, use the task manager.
+Place [`dpiSwitcher.exe`](/releases/latest/download/dpiSwitcher.exe) in the `shell:startup` folder to have it launch automatically upon login.
+Alternatively, you can start it manually (e.g., with a double-click) for a single session.
+If you want to terminate the tool, you will need to use the task manager.
-Then whenever scaling of the internal monitor is not how you want it change it by the usual means (Right click on desktop -> Display settings - > Scale).
-If you now connect/disconnect an external dispaly, dpiSwitcher will store the settings in the registry andrestore them the next time there is a connect/disconnect leading to this situation.
+Then, whenever the scaling of the internal monitor is not as you want, adjust it using the usual method (Right-click on desktop -> Display settings -> Scale).
+If you now connect or disconnect an external display, dpiSwitcher will store the settings in the registry and restore them the next time a connection or disconnection event leads to this situation.

 ## Roadmap:
-- [x] Implement functionality to remember specific DPI scaling settings for different situations, instead of using hardcoded values.
+- [x] Implemented functionality to remember specific DPI scaling settings for different situations.
-- [ ] Fix issue with multiple external dispalys
+- [x] Fixed issue with multiple external displays.

 ## Attribution
 This project includes and is entirely based on the work by Sahil Singh found at https://github.com/lihas/windows-DPI-scaling-sample.